 The objective lens size and light transmission debate has been a long time topic of controversy.
-For more on how large objective lens sizes can benefit your low light hunt, check out this article for a full run down.
+For more on how large objective lens sizes can benefit your low light hunt, check out our full article for a complete run down.

 But, if you want the short answer, I’ll give it to you here.

 The idea is: the larger the objective lens size, the more ability the bino has to let in more light.
 More light can mean a brighter image.
 A brighter image can improve your low light hunt.
 Can 50 mm lens do this?
 Yes, they can.

 On this ProSport, if you combined the 50 mm size and the 5 mm exit pupil with the multi-coated lenses, you have the potential to get the brightest images possible for your eyes.